freenas/freenas-docs/userguide/plugins.rst

 started manually.

-In addition to the :guilabel:`Jail` name, the :guilabel:`Columns` menu controls which information is displayed for each installed Plugins entry.
-Options include status, IPv4 address, IPv6 address, installed version, plugin name, release, boot status, and collection.
+In addition to the :guilabel:`Jail` name, the :guilabel:`Columns` menu can be used to display more information about installed Plugins.

 More information such as *RELEASE* and
 *VERSION* is shown by clicking |ui-chevron-right|.
 Options to